bingogome/samm/README.md

 ### TLDR version

 Works both on Linux and Windows.
+Has Mac support, but not tested yet.

 This assumes Cuda, cv2 and pytorch are in your environment.